Early Excellence

 Playful Brains – The Neuroscience of Play

-In this transformative session, we will explore what happens in children’s brains when they play and show how understanding how the brain works enables us to support children to experience the most powerful play opportunities.
-We will highlight the vital role of play in developing and growing children’s brains, emphasising its profound importance for brain growth, wellbeing, and even life expectancy.
-This session will be entertaining, thought-provoking, and designed to help us build the brains of the future.
+In this transformative session, we explored what happens in children’s brains when they play and showed how understanding how the brain works enables us to support children in experiencing the most powerful play opportunities.
+The vital role of play in developing and growing children’s brains was highlighted, emphasising its profound importance for brain growth, wellbeing, and even life expectancy.
+The session was entertaining, thought-provoking, and designed to help us build the brains of the future.

 Helen Mohatta